urlgrey/hsmm-pi/README.md

 Beaglebone Black Installation
 =============================

-1. Download the latest Beaglebone Black Ubuntu 13.04 eMMC flasher image.
+1. Download the latest Beaglebone Black Ubuntu 12.04 image: http://www.armhf.com/index.php/boards/beaglebone-black/#precise
-1. Write the image to an SD memory card.
-This involves formatting the SD card; I recommend the steps described at http://elinux.org/RPi_Easy_SD_Card_Setup
+1. Write the image to an SD memory card using the steps on the page referenced in the previous step
 1. Insert the SD card into a Beaglebone Black board
-1. Disconnect the Ethernet cable from the Beaglebone Black
-1. Hold the surface-mounted Boot button on the board
 1. Apply power to the Beaglebone Black
-1. Wait for all 4 LEDs to go solid, then release the Boot button
+1. Login to the Beaglebone Black through an SSH session or the console using the 'ubuntu' account
+1. Transfer the image to the running Beaglebone Black using SCP
-1. The 4 LEDs will begin to flash as the image is written to the eMMC flash memory
+1. Write the image to the eMMC flash memory using the steps mentioned in the first step here.
 1. Wait for all 4 LEDs to go solid (could take several minutes)
-1. Disconnect power from the Beaglebone Black
-1. Connect the Ethernet cable to the Beaglebone Black
+1. Shutdown the Beaglbone Black (sudo /sbin/init 0)
 1. Remove the memory card from the Beaglebone Black
+1. Apply power to the Beaglebone Black
 1. Login to the Beaglebone Black through an SSH session or the console using the 'ubuntu' account
 1. Change the password for the 'ubuntu' account
 1. If installing over an SSH connection, then I recommend you install 'screen' (sudo apt-get install screen) to ensure that the installation script is not stopped prematurely if you lose connectivity.
 This is optional, but I highly recommend using screen if installing over the network.
 You can find more info on screen here: http://linux.die.net/man/1/screen